zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 | Suppression of difficult emotions | Prevents shadow work |
 | Disconnection from body | Disrupts mind-body coherence |

 The modern psyche is, by design or accident, a **low-coherence psyche**.
-Finding individuals who have escaped these patterns—or transcended them—is exceptionally difficult.
+Finding individuals who have escaped these patterns, or transcended them, is exceptionally difficult.

 ### 6.3 The Selection Challenge